galya-m/docs/docs/architecture/specs/Spec-MKT.md

 All the documents stored in a regular database or search engine (like Elastic Search) will record the metadata in their current models are they are.
 In the case this document has a mirror copy into a inmutable data store (like IPFS), the document will include a reference to this inmutable content via a full URL.
-This typically will be stored into the `proof.inmutableUrl` attribute.
+This typically will be stored into the `proof.immutableUrl` attribute.

 For example if an Asset DDO has a copy into IPFS, it will include an attribute like this: